Sam Roberts (radio personality)

-Samuel Wood Roberts (born September 6, 1983) is an American radio personality, podcast host, and WWE personality.
-Since October 2016, he has been the co-host of Jim Norton & Sam Roberts on SiriusXM Satellite Radio.
-Roberts was an intern and producer of the Opie and Anthony radio show from 2005 to 2014.
+Samuel Wood Roberts (born September 6, 1983) is an American professional wrestling personality, radio host, and podcaster.
+From October 2016 through December 2024, he was the co-host of Jim Norton & Sam Roberts on SiriusXM Satellite Radio.
+Roberts was an intern and producer of the Opie and Anthony radio show from 2005 until the show's end in 2014.
 He is also the host of Notsam Wrestling (f.k.a.
-Sam Roberts Wrestling Podcast).
+Sam Roberts Wrestling Podcast) and Satisfying with Nicole Ryan.